-Xiao Wei Yang is a wonderful Chinese hot pot restaurant on the JBR-side of the marina, just across the street from Le Royal Meridien.
+Xiao Wei Yang (Little Lamb) is a wonderful Chinese hot pot restaurant on the JBR-side of the marina, just across the street from Le Royal Meridien.
 Don’t be fooled by the restaurant’s humble appearance, this place is among the most popular spots in this otherwise super posh area.

 Getting a table at Xiao Wei Yang can be quite a challenge, as the restaurant doesn’t take reservations for smaller parties.
 You just have to show up and hope that not everybody else and their mom have got the same idea.
 Usually they have, and on Friday nights, there’s often a long line of people in front of the restaurant, waiting for a vacant table.
 So is it worth the hassle?
 Yes!
 And that’s a big fat yes, if you ask me.